TV-Rename/tvrename/options.md

 ## Preferences

 ![The Preferences Tabs](images/options/preferences-tabs-01.png){:.pic-l}
-As can be seen from the image there are a large number of tabs in "Preferences", each of which is discussed in below.<br />
+As can be seen there are a number of tabs in "Preferences", each of which is discussed in below.<br />

 {:.center}
 [Media Center](#media-center)&nbsp;&#9670;&nbsp;[Search Folders](#search-folders)&nbsp;&#9670;&nbsp;[&#181;Torrent / NZB](#&#181;torrent--nzb)&nbsp;&#9670;&nbsp;[Tree Coloring](#tree-coloring)